noir-lang/noir/yarn-project/foundation/src/json-rpc/README.md

 ```

 Each createJsonRpcClient and JsonRpcServer call needs a map of classes that will be translated in input and output values.
-By default, Buffer is handled, but other usermade classes need to define toString() and static fromString() like so:
+By default, Buffer is handled, but other user-made classes need to define toString() and static fromString() like so:

 ```
    class PublicKey {